-IFRS 17 applies to annual periods beginning on or after January 1, 2022, as the IASB voted to approve a one-year deferral of the effective date from 2021 to 2022.
+IFRS 17 applies to annual periods beginning on or after January 1, 2023.
 The standard is to be applied retrospectively unless impracticable, in which case a modified retrospective approach or fair value approach is to be used for transition.
 The standard represents a comprehensive IFRS accounting model for insurance contracts and is expected to have a significant impact on financial reporting of insurers.
 The Corporation is evaluating the impact this standard will have on the financial statements.